yohaoyu/yohaoyu.github.io/pages/courseworks.md

 ---
 layout: project
-title: Full Coursework List
+title: Full Graduate Coursework List
-subtitle: The Combination of Planning, Policy, Climate and Data Science Resources at UW.
+subtitle: The Combination of Planning, Policy, Climate and Data Science Course Resources at the University of Washington.
 ---

-### Urban Design and Planning
+##### Urban Design and Planning

 - URBDP 500 Survey of Urban Planning
 - URBDP 501 Comprehensive Planning and Implementation